Gunel25/LightFFDNets_article/README.md

 ---
 # How to Use

-## 1. Run the Codes from LightFFDNet v1 in MATLAB
+## 1. Run the Codes for LightFFDNet v1 or LightFFDNet v2 in MATLAB

-To use the LightFFDNet v1 model for training and testing on your dataset, follow these steps:
+- **LightFFDNet v1**: Designed for faster training with fewer layers.
+- **LightFFDNet v2**: Includes additional layers for improved feature extraction and higher accuracy.

 ### 1.1 Prepare Your Dataset:
 - Ensure your dataset (e.g., "140k Real and Fake Faces Dataset" or "Fake-Vs-Real-Faces (Hard) Dataset") is organized with images in subfolders.
 Each subfolder should represent a class (e.g., "Real" and "Fake").